sr-gi/bolt13/13-watchtowers.md

 #### Rationale

-We define appointment as the way that the Watchtower is hired / requested by a client to do its watching services.

-Users must be registered before any service can be provided, as discussed in [User authentication](#user-authentication).
+Users must have preregistered before they can hire the Watchtower, as discussed in [User authentication](#user-authentication-and-subscriptions).
 Appointments from non-registered users are therefore rejected.

 A client may need to update an appointment after having sent it to the tower (for instance to update the fee, change the outputs, etc).
-The same message can be used to add new appointment or to update existing ones.
-If two appointments from the same user share a `locator`, the tower should interpret that as an update and override the oldest. `locators` are `128-bit` values so unintended collisions within the same user should be unlikely.
+The same message can be used to add new appointments or to update existing ones.
+If two appointments from the same user share a `locator`, the tower should interpret that as an update and override the oldest. `locators` are `128-bit` values so unintended collisions within the same user should be negligible.

-Block ciphers have a size multiple of the block length, which depends on the key size.
-Therefore the `encrypted_blob` have to be at least as big as:
+The `encrypted_blob` size depends on the encrypted commitment transaction size and the block size of the chosen cipher.
+Arbitrarily small/big transaction are invalid, meaning that arbitrarily small/big `encrypted_blob`s will, therefore, also be invalid.

+The `encrypted_blob` have to be larger than (or equal to):

 `cipher_block_size * ceil(minimum_viable_transaction_size / cipher_block_size)`

-and at most as big as:
+and smaller than (or equal to):

 `cipher_block_size * ceil(maximum_viable_transaction_size / cipher_block_size`)